cheese1/medusawiki/Installation-&-Configuration-Guides.md

 ###### How to migrate Shows library from SickBeard to Medusa?
 * http://www.htpcbeginner.com/sickbeard-to-sickrage-migration/

-(Note, Don't use the old config.ini and sickbeard.db to prevent errors.!)
+(Note, Don't use the old config.ini and sickbeard.db to prevent errors!)

 * When upgrading be sure to delete collections.py and collections.pyc from medusa/helper as this will make starting not possible on some systems.

 --------------------